Geophysical Data Analyst

 Successful applicants shall have a background in geology or geophysics (or other relevant Earth sciences) and GIS software such as QGIS or ArcGIS.
 The candidate will have a base knowledge of shallow marine processes and be able to identify geological features.

-Experience with marine surveying techniques, including multibeam bathymetry, side scan sonar, magnetometry or seismic data would be beneficial, but is not compulsory.
+Experience working with marine survey data, including side scan sonar, magnetometry or seismic data is necessary.

 Supported by an experienced and committed team of Geophysicists, the Geological Data Analyst will develop their skill set to carry out the following tasks within our growing company.